peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 through a layer depends on the layer height, but here an independent scaling was used.
 It is also affected by refraction, which is omitted as well.

+The role of cosine of the solar zenith angle $\mu_0$ in radiative transfer is twofold – as a factor modulating solar insolation at TOA and as a path lengthening factor $1/\mu_0$, increasing absorber amount encounterd by slanted direct solar radiation.
+Path lengthening factor in the spherical atmosphere remains finite, while in the plane parallel approximation tends to infinity at sunrise and sunset.
+In order to get meaningful asymptotic behaviour of gaseous transmissions for small solar elevations, path lengthening factor $1/\mu_0$ can be adjusted by using the modified value
+$\mu_0'$.

 The modified cosine of the zenith angle is the natural coordinate for studying the change of optical thickness with the position of the Sun in the sky.